awsdocs/amazon-ecs-developer-guide/doc_source/task-placement-constraints.md

 ```

 **Example: Multiple Attribute Values**
-The following example uses built\-in attributes to list the instances of type t2\.small or t2\.medium\.
+The following example uses built\-in attributes to list the instances of type `t2.small` or `t2.medium`\.

 ```
 aws ecs list-container-instances --filter "attribute:ecs.instance-type in [t2.small, t2.medium]"
 ```

 **Example: Multiple Attributes**
-The following example uses built\-in attributes to list the T2 instances in Availability Zone us\-east\-1a\.
+The following example uses built\-in attributes to list the T2 instances in the us\-east\-1a Availability Zone\.

 ```
 aws ecs list-container-instances --filter "attribute:ecs.instance-type =~ t2.* and attribute:ecs.availability-zone == us-east-1a"